filipfabiszak/Comment-Sentiment-Analysis/README.md

 Instructions:
 1. Download this repository
 2. Unzip/extract the folder
-3. Open Pycharm
+3. Open Pycharm and when prompted, Open project
-4. Open Project
-   * Navigate to "Comment-Sentiment-Analysis-master" and open it as a project
+   * Navigate to "Comment-Sentiment-Analysis-master" (wherever you extracted/downloaded it) and open it as a project
 5. Ensure that a python interpreter is selected by navigating to File -> Settings -> Project -> Project Interpreter
-   * if not, select python3.x (as long as it's 3.something it should be fine)
+   * If not, select python3.x (as long as it's 3.something it should be fine)
+   * If none is displayed, go to https://www.python.org/downloads/ and download the latest version of Python (3.6.x).
+Restart PyCharm afterwards and navigate to the same menu and select the Python version you just installed.
 6. On the same "Project Interpreter" view, there should be a list of "Packages" available to the project
 7. To run these scripts, we must install 2 packages using the "+" on the right hand side
    * bs4